Morning Report — Weekdays at 7:45 a.m.

 Clinical Case Conference — Wednesdays at 10 a.m.

-The residents take turns presenting interesting patients for discussion.
+A resident or fellow presents an interesting patient for discussion.
 Whenever possible, the presenting resident will discuss a case that is linked to the grand rounds topic.

 Midday Conference — Weekdays 11:30-12:30.
 Lunch provided.